 5. How will you handle delivery and installation?

 Have a plan in place for moving your kitchen island from its delivery location to its installation location.
-Depending on the size of the island, you made need to have a forklift on-hand in order to get if off the delivery truck.
+Depending on the size of the island, you may need to have a forklift on-hand to get it off the delivery truck.

-Also make sure your installer knows what utilities your outdoor kitchen requires, as well as the total BTU ratings of all your appliances to ensure there’s enough gas supply.
+Also, make sure your installer knows what utilities your outdoor kitchen requires, as well as the total BTU ratings of all your appliances to ensure your gas supply can handle the additional output.

 6. What maintenance is required?